Trolley Optimisation for Loading Printed Circuit Board Components: Introduction

 \end{itemize}

 The rest of this paper is structured as follows.
-In Section~\ref{sec_literature}, we present related work on the PCB optimisation and the BPP to situate the context of our contribution.
-In Section~\ref{sec_case_study}, we characterise the TOP, formulate it using a case study of a company and present comparative results against the existing benchmark.
+In Section~\ref{sec_literature}, we present related work on PCB optimisation and the BPP to situate the context of our contribution.
+In Section~\ref{sec_case_study}, we characterise the TOP, formulate it using a case study of a company, present comparative results against the existing benchmark, and finally derive a proof in Section~\ref{sec_np_complete} to show that the TOP is NP-complete.
 We then conclude and discuss implications and managerial insights in Section~\ref{sec_conclusion}.